Aveglia/vAMPirus/helpmeoutsome.md

 vAMPirus is integrated with Nextflow which relies on Java being installed on your system.

-If you know you do not have it installed, see here for instructions on installing Java for different operating softwares -> https://opensource.com/article/19/11/install-java-linux
+If you know you do not have it installed, see here for instructions on installing Java for different operating software's -> https://opensource.com/article/19/11/install-java-linux ; for Debian https://phoenixnap.com/kb/how-to-install-java-ubuntu

 If you are unsure, you can check using:

     which java

 or

     java -version

 The output from either of those commands should let you know if you have Java on your system.